- Theory book club

 If you’re interested in joining us, please contact Rebecca Lynch (firstname.lastname@example.org).

 - Kritikos Study Group

-- provide a regular, supportive space in which PhD students and researchers can present, discuss and explore their qualitative research, from a range of social science disciplines and theoretical perspectives.
+- Regular, supportive space in which Research Degree students and researchers can present, discuss and explore their qualitative research, from a range of social science disciplines and theoretical perspectives.

-- provide a networking opportunity for PhD students and researchers who might be working with similar methods, data, concepts, theory or analysis
+- Networking opportunity for RD students and researchers who might be working with similar methods, data, concepts, theory or analysis.